ticky/dotfiles/readme.md

 ## Requirements

 * Bash 3.2 or newer (Sorry, MINGW32 users)
-* Ruby (for installation - I plan to remove this dependency)
 * Homebrew (On OS X - This means you need Xcode installed first)
 * git with ssh support